pmndrs/zustand/docs/reference/create-with-equality-fn.md

 ### `subscribe` function

 The `subscribe` function lets you subscribe to state updates.
-It should take current state and previous state as arguments.
+It should take current state, and its previous state as arguments.

 #### Parameters

-- `currentState`: It's the current state.
+- `currentState`: The current state.
-- `previousState`: It's the previous state.
+- `previousState`: The previous state.

 #### Returns

-`subscribe` returns a function that lets you unsubscribe.
+`subscribe` returns a function that lets you unsubscribe from itself.

 ### `storeApi`

-The `storeApi` lets you access to the store API functions like [`setState` function](#setstate-function), [`getState` function](#getstate-function), and [`subscribe` function](#subscribe-function).
+The `storeApi` lets you access to the store API utilities.
+These store API utilities are:
+[`setState` function](#setstate-function), [`getState` function](#getstate-function), and
+[`subscribe` function](#subscribe-function).